-After checking the usual suspects such as alternator, battery an so on I found out that second generation (2000-2005) Dodge Neon’s use a Battery Temperature Sensor.
+After checking the usual suspects such as alternator, battery, and so on I found out that second generation (2000-2005) Dodge Neon’s use a Battery Temperature Sensor.

-The battery temperature sensor is there to charge the battery correctly depending on the heat or cold.
+The battery temperature sensor is there to charge the battery correctly depending how hot or cold it is.

 Be sure to check all possible other causes such as the alternator or battery.
 But once all other things have been ruled out than check the temperature sensor as I have now run into this problem and it is an easy fix once known.